silaschen/live/README.md

-SWOOLE a project for live sport
+This is a project using swoole.
+It's very funny to run swoole.